St. Helena poised to ban gas-powered leaf blowers

-St. Helena could become the latest city to ban gas-powered leaf blowers, with a proposed ordinance heading to the City Council on Sept.
+ST. HELENA — St. Helena could become the latest city to ban gasoline-powered leaf blowers, with a proposed ordinance heading to the City Council on Sept.
 27.

 The ordinance is modeled on similar measures enacted in Yountville, American Canyon and Calistoga.